sol4ik/quantum-topological-analysis-of-stock-market-data/README.md

 Same principle allows one to perform **parallel** computations, in our case - computation of topological model (pairwise distances between data pieces).

+One more import factor is **memory**.

 ## algorithm

 ## implementation details

 ## data and testing
-As testing data I chose 4 significant histirical cases of stock market crashes: Wall Street crash, Black Monday crash, Crisis of 2008 and 2020 Corobavirus crash.
+As testing data I chose 4 significant histirical cases of stock market crashes: Wall Street crash, Black Monday crash, Crisis of 2008 and 2020 Coronavirus crash.

 All the data is stored in **.csv** files and contains info on values of **Dow-Jones** and **S&P 500 indexes** on the time periods of the crashes.